keptn/lifecycle-toolkit/docs/blog/posts/2023-keptn-year-in-review.md

 Keptn helps compute DORA metrics by tracking the application from the moment it hits a development cluster until it hits production with [KEP87](https://github.com/keptn/enhancement-proposals/blob/main/text/0087-klt-traceid-propagation.md).
-However, this is only a portion of the full picture, and we would like to support the community with an Open Standard that allows different tool to work together tracking code from the moment it is merged into main.
+However, this is only a portion of the full picture, and we would like to support the community with an Open Standard that allows different tools to work together tracking code from the moment it is merged into main.
 For this reason, we support the new
 [OTel CI/CD working group](https://github.com/open-telemetry/community/pull/1822/files).